Wendy Craik: Career

 After her PhD, Craik returned to Canberra and joined the Department of the Environment and was sent to the Great Barrier Reef Marine Park Authority (GBRMPA) as part of her public service traineeship.
 She transferred to work in Townsville for the GBRMPA in 1978, where she initially did a lot of field work.
 During her time with the Authority she saw its staff grow from ten to 150 and in 1992 she became its executive officer.

 In 1995 she changed career direction, left Queensland and was appointed executive director of the National Farmers' Federation (NFF), replacing Rick Farley in the role.
 Although her focus was on running the NFF and managing the conflicting demands of its member organisations, she retained her link to marine and water science when she served on the Council of the Australian Institute of Marine Science and as chair of the CSIRO Land and Water Sector Advisory Committee from 1997 to 2000.
 She was also a member of the University of Melbourne's Institute of Land and Food Resources and, from 1997 to 1999, a member of the Australian Landcare Council.

 In 2000 she left the NFF to lead Earth Sanctuaries Limited in Adelaide and also became chair of the Australian Fisheries Management Authority the same year and given a second three-year term in 2003.
-She returned to Canberra in 2002 to join ACIL Tasman (now ACIL Allen Consulting) as chief operating officer.
+She returned to Canberra in 2002 to join ACIL Tasman (now ACIL Allen) as chief operating officer.
 She was a member of the National Competition Council and its president in 2003.
 She was appointed CEO of the Murray Darling Basin Commission (now Murray–Darling Basin Authority) in 2004 for four years.

 Craik joined the board of the Climate Change Authority in 2015 and served as chair from 2016 to 2020.
 She was appointed to the board of the Reserve Bank of Australia in 2018 for a five-year term.